“6 penalties the right way and I saved three, so basically the homework was very good“

 Penalties included, there has been a phenomenal rise in data analytics in football over the last ten years.
 Some of it has to do, inevitably, with baseball.
 Obviously, you cannot have an article about sports analytics and not mention ‘Moneyball’, which seems to have accelerated the application of data use within the sport so effectively.
 For those who do not know ‘Moneyball’ is the story of how the General Manager of the Oakland Athletics baseball team, Billy Beane, turned a very poor and unfashionable team into something greater than itself.
 By analyzing statistics and player metrics in a method put forward by a man named Bill James, among others, Beane and his staff found baseball players and methods of playing that were undervalued.
 They used this data in-game and when recruiting players and went on one of the longest winning streaks in the history of baseball as a result.
-Data revolutionized the sport.
+The use of effective data engineering services might just have revolutionized the sport!
 Football has inevitably seen the value of this too and slowly but surely many people inspired by ‘Moneyball’ within football are looking at data to give them the edge that Chelsea found on May the 19th, 2012.
 Although it may not have the profound effect it had on baseball, it will certainly give football teams a competitive advantage.
 Not only that, such data analysis could also aid the large football betting industry that works behind the scenes.
 Although we cannot speak of the legalities involved in such endeavors, sports, and especially football betting is something that has a wide reach and occupies millions of people, football fans or otherwise, all over the world.
 Technologies such as data analytics can potentially be applied to figure out the odds for any given match, provided there is enough data available.
 Could this make way for a lot more football fix?
 Maybe or maybe not.
 However, let’s choose to focus on the fact that teams can vastly improve their game play, which is enough cause for rejoicing.